-Student safety is our priority and due to the impacts of COVID-19, our July intensives and Semester 2 ICPUs will be delivered in an online format, primarily through Zoom video conferencing.
+Student safety is our priority and due to the impacts of COVID-19, our intensives and semester-long ICPUs will be delivered in an online format, primarily through Zoom video conferencing.

-As with face-to-face delivery, you will still work collaboratively in interdisciplinary groups to solve a complex problem set by an industry partner.
+As with face-to-face, you will still work collaboratively in interdisciplinary groups to solve a complex problem set by an industry partner.
 The partner will virtually engage and provide guidance throughout the project.

-To be eligible to enrol in an Industry and Community Project Unit (ICPU) you need to be an undergraduate student.
+To be eligible to enrol in a 3000 level Industry and Community Project Unit (ICPU) you need to be an undergraduate student.

 The shell unit is dependent on your faculty or school, and in some cases related to your major(s).